gregmercer/untalk-2018/README.md

 ```
 Why students use Slack?
-What can Slack do beyond channeled chat?
+What can Slack do beyond chat?
 How do you create a Slack App?
 What are the benefits of a Slack App?
 ```